cvigilv/mateo.nvim/README.md

 ## What will this repo contain?

-I need, as a minimum value product, the following for Julia Language development:
+I need, as a minimum viable product, the following for Julia Language development:

 - Better Neovim defaults
+- Package management
 - Highlighting
 - LSP
 - Autocompletion & snippets